CheckoutFinland/psp-api/docs/README.md

 A successful commit will charge the payer's card.

+<b>Note!</b> The transaction id needs to be set on checkout-transaction-id header as well.

 ##### Request

 The commit request body schema is the same as the one used for [creating the initial authorization hold](#create-authorization-hold-or-charge).